 New international challenges

 Once again, international developments are posing a challenge to the Swiss tax system.
-The Organisation for Economic Co-operation and Development (OECD) has developed proposals as to how corporate taxation can be adapted in the longer term to the increasingly digitalised economy (for details see the "Taxing the digital economy" factsheet).
-Switzerland is participating in the development of new solutions.
+The Organisation for Economic Co-operation and Development (OECD) has developed proposals in connection with the digital economy (for details, see the "Taxing the digital economy" factsheet):